viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 3. Where in the sampleid.mutect.vcf file can you find information about the number of reads supporting each allele of specific SNV in a specific sample?

 ### Filter the detected mutations
-The "raw variant calls" need to be filtered to remove false positives such as likely germline variants.
+The "raw variant calls" need to be filtered to remove false positives such as likely sequencing errors, and the germline variants of the sample.
 MuTect includes a post-detection filtering step that classifies the detected variants into "likely somatic" or "likely false positives".
 To extract the likely somatic variants from MuTect calls use:
 ```
 grep -v "REJECT" sampleid.mutect.vcf > sampleid.mutect.somatic.vcf
 ```